c3lang/c3-web/src/content/docs/references/docs/types.md

 i = IOResult.IO_ERROR?; // Assigning an optional result to i.
 ```

-Only variables, function arguments and function returns may be Optionals.
+Only variables, expressions and function returns may be Optionals.
 Function and macro parameters in their definitions may not be optionals.

 ```c3